KingLemmiwinks/springboard-assessment-7/38 Assessment 7/bankly/bugs.md

 BUG #5:
 authUser function in middleware only decodes the token.
 It should verify to ensure the token hasn't been tampered with.

+BUG #6: Patch route for updating a user allows username and password to be changed.
+It should not allow username to be changed